webtides/luna-docs/content/docs/pages.md

 You can learn more about routes in [the routing section](/routing).

-Pages can either be static or dynamic, which means that only render static content or that they can load content in your application lifecycle and render the dynamically loaded content.
+Pages can either be static or dynamic, which means that they only render static content or that they can load content in your application lifecycle and render the dynamically loaded content.

 ## Pages